 Generally courses are free for students aged between 16-19.
 However, certain conditions may apply, for example if you are a student from overseas.
 Text books will be provided by your course departments on a loan basis, however you are responsible for the purchase of your own consumables such as pens and paper etc.

 Yes, but your aim should be to make the best choice at enrolment.
-During the induction period, and up until the end of September, you can change a course after discussion with your Personal Tutor.
+You can change a course after discussion with your Personal Tutor.

 It is not advisable to change courses after the induction period since you are likely to be too far behind to join a new course.